mikeleisz/gud_gbs_plugins/README.md

 ### Submap Background
 #### Copies a region of background tiles to another position on the background

+Changes to the background will be reset when scrolled off screen!

 **Input Parameters:**
 - `Source X` : X position of the tile to copy
 - `Source Y` : Y position of the tile to copy